SalihZinaty/watch-server/README.md

     3. stop an existing stop watch using the API: /stopwatch?name=THE_NAME_OF_THE_STOPWATCH

     4. show all the stop watches that exists in the lap using the API: /showlap

+    5. show the current time using the API: /currtime